 Millennials also use different methods when it comes to looking for property compared to previous generations.
 About 62% of millennial buyers found their home online, compared to 46% of buyers between the ages of 54 and 63.
 Around 92% of millennial buyers used the internet "frequently" during their home search compared to 80% of buyers between 54 and 63 years old.

 Where potential buyers live will also influence the real estate market.
 For example, if a large number of potential first-time buyers all live in one city, there is a chance the city will see an increase in demand for starter homes when the potential buyers decide it is time to buy.
 If many empty-nesters or retirees are living in another area, there is a chance that demand for condos or smaller houses will increase in the coming years, as people start downsizing.

 Changes in technology can also affect the future of the real estate market.
 Online real estate marketing now makes it possible for people to look at potential properties and even "tour" those properties without stepping foot inside of them.

 Technology has also opened doors to other methods of buying and selling a home, such as selling premier property through an auction rather than a traditional listing service.
 With technology, sellers can find the most appropriate target buyers for a property, streamlining the process and setting the terms of the sale on their own schedule.

 Learn More About Tranzon and the Auction Advantage Today

 Whether you want to sell residential real estate or commercial real estate or are just looking for a market analysis or an in-depth discussion of the real estate market in your area, Tranzon can help.

 Tranzon has a nationwide network of real estate professionals who combine in-depth local knowledge with the resources of a national company.

-Contact us today to learn more about the auction process and to schedule a free evaluation of your property.
+Contact us today to learn more about the auction process and to schedule a free consultation of your property.